Travel Safety Tips

-While nothing really terrible has ever happened to us in our many travels, we have had some negative experiences and some close calls.
+While nothing terrible has ever happened to us in our many travels, we have had some negative experiences and close calls.
 We have had flat tires in the middle of nowhere.
 We left our cell phones in restaurants.
 Our car broke down on a road trip, and we had to get a fix.
 We nearly missed our cruise embarkation at a port of call.
-We came very close to running out of gas while on a very long rural road drive.
+We came very close to running out of gas while driving on a long rural road.
 I have almost been the victim of a real tourism robbery scam.
-So many things could happen, and it is best to be as prepared as possible in case something bad occurs to you.
+So many things could happen, and it is best to be as prepared as possible in case something terrible occurs to you.

-This list is just a suggestion for you to be prepared when you travel.
+This list is just a suggestion to be prepared when travelling.
 The last thing I would want is for anyone to not travel because they are worried about safety.
 You can never predict when a bad situation will arise, so it is best to be prepared and aware.

 Have a happy and SAFE vacation.

 For more travel tips, visit the Travel Resources section of this website.

 Thank you for that informative article.
 Some of those things I wouldn’t even have thought of and I’ll be sure to take photos of my passport, etc., next time.